plone/plone.app.blob/README.txt

 page will show you the number of available ``ATFile`` instances and lets you convert them to the provided blob content type by clicking a button.

+If you encounter errors during migration |---| especially after applying the "ATFile replacement" profile (or quick-installing "plone.app.blob: ATFile replacement" for that matter) |---| please refer to the next section.

 Troubleshooting
 ---------------